azusahanabi/CGH-Project-Early-Deterioration-Prediction-Dataset-creation/README.md

 ### 8.3 First-deterioration subset

-The same v8 dataset can also be used for first-deterioration prediction.
+The same final dataset can also be used for first-deterioration prediction.

 First-deterioration windows are rows where no deterioration event happened before `window_end`: